mcguinlu/hetprior-V1/README.md

 # hetprior

-## Introduction
-This is the landing page for the hetprior R package
+This is the landing page for the hetprior R package.

 * * *